honestws/NSS/README.md

 # NSS
 Federated NSS is an framework for machine learning and other computations on decentralized data.
-NSS has been developed to facilitate open research and experimentation with Federated Learning (FL), a subspace leaning approach to machine learning where a shared global model is trained across many participating clients that keep their training data locally.
+NSS has been developed to facilitate experimentation with
+Federated Learning (FL), a subspace leaning approach to machine learning where a shared global model is trained across many participating clients that keep their training data locally.